eosnetworkfoundation/docsgen/docs/GeneratingDocuments.md

 These are not markdown files so you will find them under `reference/mandel-plugins/`

 ## Nodeos Cloes and Kloes ##
-The markdown is pulled from github under the `mandel` repo.
+The markdown is pulled from github under the `leap` repo.
 A script is run to add meta-data to the document for better viewing.

-These are markdown file found under `developer-tools/`

 ## Mandel JavaDocs ##
 The repo `mandel-java` is cloned and javadocs command is run to generate the docs.